alfierushby/markdown-cv/index.md

 \- A-Levels in Mathematics (__A\*__), Further Mathematics (__A\*__), Physics (__A\*__), Computer Science (__A\*__).

 ## Technical Experience
-\- Proficient in C#, Vb.net, and highly proficient in Lua, which I have learned in my own time.<br>
+\- Proficient in C#, Vb.net, Javascript, CSS and highly proficient in Lua, which I have learned in my own time.<br>
-\- Have experience running linux web-servers, such as custom VPNs, setting up wordpress websites and coding PHP functionality.<br>
+\- Have experience running linux web-servers, such as custom VPNs, setting up Kubernetes, and Docker Severless management and deployment.<br>
-\- Have used SQL and integrated into a web-enviroment whilst avoiding obvious security risks.<br>
+\- Have used SQL and NoSQL and integrated into a web-enviroment whilst avoiding obvious security risks.<br>
 \- Learned C, Java and Haskell to a 1st grade in the first year programming modules.<br>
-\- Used Python with Pandas and NumPy to train some scikit-learn neural networks, decision trees and linear regression models to predict who died on the titanic.<br>
+\- Explored proper code maintainability.<br>
+\- Svelete and Express.Js experience creating a functional web app.
 ## Projects

-`2022 September - Now`
+`2022 September - 2023 June`
 __2nd Year Group Project__, *Group Admin* <br>
 \- Assigned into a team of 7. <br>
 \- Managed attendance, booking of meetings, and writing of reports. <br>
-\- Used communication skills for time management and assigning of tasks.
+\- Used communication skills for time management and assigning of tasks. <br>
+\- Headed all meetings, handled task delegation and retrospection, and steered the technical direction of the project. <br>
+\- Created a web app that integrated AR to find and manage items by tagging them, see <a href="https://raw.githubusercontent.com/ickeyben123/AR/documentation/Main%20Report%20Documents/team29-FinalReport.pdf">__Report Here__</a>. <br>
+\- Setup IBM Cloud Kuberenetes System and integrated a multi-docker container server managing a Node.js backend connected to a NoSQL database, with a Svelte Frontend. <br>
+\- Has signification contributions to both backend and frontend systems.

 `2022 January - June, Summer Term Project`